C Bounded Model Checker

-In the context of computer science, the C Bounded Model Checker (CBMC) is a bounded model checker for C programs.
-It was the first such tool.
+The C Bounded Model Checker (CBMC) is a bounded model checker for computer programs written in C. It was the first such tool.

 CBMC has participated in the Competition on Software Verification (SV-COMP) in the years 2014–2022.
 It came in first in at least one category in 2014, 2015, and 2017.

 Applications

 CBMC has been used to verify C code at Amazon Web Services.
 It is used as model checker in the Kani and Crust verifiers for Rust, and the JBMC bounded model checker for Java.